KyleFox2/portfolio/README.md

 Proficient in utilising Selenium with C# to create and execute automated test scripts, ensuring the functionality and reliability of web applications.
 Familiar with VS Code for efficient test script development and maintenance.

 **API testing**
 Experienced in testing the functionality and performance of APIs, validating data integrity, and ensuring seamless communication between software components.
-I can distinguish SOAP and REST APIs.

 **Manual testing**
 I have experience with exploratory testing, systematically exploring software to uncover potential defects and vulnerabilities not covered by scripted test cases.
 This approach ensures a thorough evaluation of the application's overall quality.
 I can also can perform functional and usability testing of web applications.